← Library · Guide

 What it is

 A coding agent is an agent loop connected to a repository.
-The model reads files, proposes changes, runs tests, interprets failures and tries another patch.
+The model reads files, proposes changes, runs checks, interprets failures and tries another patch.
 The difference from autocomplete is real: autocomplete finishes a sentence; a coding agent manages a small work episode.

 Where it works